alanphys/BeamSchemeV1/html/_sources/BSHelp4.rst.txt

 - Fedora 32 running KDE 5 with Qt 5.6

-The program needs approximately 5 MB of disk space to install.
+The program needs approximately 10 MB of disk space to install.
 A 19" monitor or larger is not essential but will make viewing easier.
 BeamScheme should not be viewed at a resolution of less than 1280x1024.
-Other linux versions such as GTK based may be available on request.
+Other linux versions such as GTK or Apple Mac based may be available on request.